 Tips for Making Eggnog

 Here are a few things to keep in mind when making eggnog:

 - Don’t boil the milk: you want the milk to heat up gently over low heat.
-When you notice steam coming off from the milk, it’s warm enough.
+When you notice steam coming off of the milk, it’s warm enough.

 - Don’t put hot milk into eggs all at once: it’s best to put it in one ladle at a time.
-If you put all the milk into the eggs, the eggs will be cooked and you’ll have to start over.
+If you put all the milk into the eggs, the eggs will be cooked too quickly and become scrambled.

-You can make the drink more aesthetic by decorating the glasses.
-Use a dampened paper towel to lightly wet the rim of your serving glasses and dip it into cinnamon powder.
+You can make the drink more aesthetically pleasing by decorating the glasses.
+Use a dampened paper towel to lightly wet the rim of your serving glasses and dip them into cinnamon powder.

 The cinnamon powder will stick to the rim of the glass, creating a nice visual effect.
-It will also give you an extra kick of cinnamon in every sip.
+It also gives you an extra kick of cinnamon with every sip.